firstfournotes/ApiRTC-ios-sample/README.md

-This repository contains a sample app that uses [ApiRTC iOS SDK](https://github.com/apizee/ApiRTC-ios).
+This repository contains a sample app using [ApiRTC iOS SDK](https://github.com/apizee/ApiRTC-ios).

 To make it work: